ykenzhebek/MPI_projects/README.md

 - `simpson.cpp`: Implementation of numerical integration using Simpson's rule with MPI parallelization.
 - `trapezoidal_rule.cpp`: Implementation of numerical integration using the trapezoidal rule with MPI parallelization.

-These exercises provide practical hands-on experience with MPI programming concepts and techniques.
-They cover various aspects such as communication patterns, file I/O operations, custom topology creation, and parallel numerical computation.

-## Running the Codes

-Refer to the respective `run_*.sh` script in each folder for execution instructions on your system.
-Ensure that you have the necessary MPI and OpenMP compilers installed.

-## Cluster Execution

-The provided scripts are configured for execution on a cluster.
-Modify the PBS directives in the `.sh` files according to your cluster's requirements.

 ## Results and References

 Results for the Poisson equation solver can be found in the [article](https://doi.org/10.26577/JMMCS-2018-3-523), while results for the two-dimensional heat equation solver are available in the [paper](https://doi.org/10.26577/JMMCS-2019-3-24).
 These papers showcase the speedup and efficiency of the parallel algorithms, along with the details of their implementation and analysis.